xxfoundation/elixxir-docs/end_to_end.md

 Let's work an example with Alice and Bob where Alice is the initiator who sends the Auth Request Message and Bob is the responder who replies with the Auth Response Message.
-Through the use of the xx network's User Discovery protocol Alice and Bob each learn one another's long term DH public key and Network ID.
+Through the use of the xx network's User Discovery protocol Alice first learns Bob's long term DH public key and Network ID.
+Once Bob decrypts the Auth Request he receives from Alice, he learns Alice's network ID and can use this to retrieve Alice's long term DH public key and confirm the ownership proof she sends.

 Alice's initial state contains: